¼ cup light brown sugar

 Bake in 325 degree F oven in the covered Dutch Oven.
-Cooking the roast 3 to 4 hours at this low temperature will make the meat very tender and falling apart.
+Cooking the roast 3 to 4 hours at this low temperature will make the Chuck Roast very tender and falling apart.
+English Roast using this method will still need to be sliced – it will not fall apart.
 The soup/water mixture keeps the meat very moist even cooking it this long.
-If you prefer to slice your roast, cook a shorter amount of time.

 Remove roast and vegetables from Dutch oven and place on a serving platter or storage dish.
 Spoon some of the thin beef stock onto it.
 Cover with aluminum foil to keep warm.

 On top of the stove, add beef bullion cubes for added seasoning to the thin mixture in the Dutch oven.
 Taste mixture.
 If it is too rich, add a little water.
 This is the time to add salt & pepper to taste.
 Bring to a boil – use a corn starch/water thickening to bring the consistency to the level that you prefer for gravy.

 The thin beef stock can also be saved the way it is to do noodles another day.
 Don’t thicken the stock if you are going to cook noodles in the mixture.